Ether Lipids

 2. Alkyldiacylglycerols and Neutral Plasmalogens

 Ether analogues of triacylglycerols, i.e., 1-alkyldiacyl-sn-glycerols, are present at trace levels only if at all in most animal tissues, but they can be major components of some marine lipids.
 They can amount to 50% of the total lipids in dogfish (Squalus acanthias) and in ratfish (Hydrolagus colliei), and they can comprise 30% of the liver lipids of other sharks.
-In such species, alkyldiacylglycerols must be a form of storage lipid, and they appear to be stored intracellularly in liver in lipid vacuoles, where it has been suggested that they have a function in density control affecting buoyancy.
+In such species, alkyldiacylglycerols appear to be a form of storage lipid, and they are located intracellularly in liver in lipid vacuoles; it has been suggested that they may be involved in density control to affect buoyancy.
 Similarly, 1-alkyldiacyl-sn-glycerols can be a major component of lipids of marine invertebrates (80% of squid liver lipids), and they are present in the lipids of all corals, where it is proposed that they confer resistance to lipases.
 The alkyl moieties are the conventional saturated and monoenoic components, though usually with a wider range of chain lengths than in other animal tissues (ruminants may be a further exception), and in dog fish, the composition of alkyl groups is reported to be 10:0 (6%), 14:0 (2%), 16:0/16:1 (24%), 18:0 (18%), 18:1 (44%) and 22:0/22:1 (2%).
 In terrestrial mammals, 1-alkyldiacyl-sn-glycerols have been found in liver, adipose tissue and cancer cells, though usually in low proportions relative to triacylglycerols.
 Chromatographic separation of these two lipid classes is a technical challenge and is seldom reported.

 Neutral plasmalogens, i.e., related compounds with vinyl ether bonds in position 1, have rarely been found at greater than trace levels in animal tissues, though again they have been detected in liver, adipose tissue and tumours.
 1-Alkenyldiacylglycerols, together with the corresponding 1-alkyl lipids and ether-containing phospholipids, are reported to be major components of lipid droplets or ‘adiposomes’ in cultured CHO K2 cells.
 As an example, in bovine heart muscle, 1-alkyldiacyl-sn-glycerols and 1-alkenyldiacylglycerols comprised 1.6% and 0.25-0.8% of the simple lipids (mainly triacylglycerols), respectively.
 The compositions of the fatty acids and alkyl substituents of each of these lipids are listed in Table 1.